KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 ## How The Code Works
 The main problem against the Lange model was the non-automated trial-and-error price adjustments, so my code just simply automates those price adjustments needed.
-How it does this is by getting the data of the supply amount available, marginal cost of an item, and the price each day, and then using fuzzy logic to determine if the price should increase, decrease, or stay if at an equilibrium (sort-of a fuzzy-logic dynamic pricing system).
+How it does this is by getting the data of the supply amount available, marginal cost of an item, and the price each day, and then using fuzzy logic to determine if the price should increase, decrease, or stay, if at an equilibrium (sort-of a fuzzy-logic dynamic pricing system).
 This code was tested on a system running Debian 11.

 ### The Two-Day System